cfichtmueller/jug/README.md

 This library puts a thin layer on top of the [gin](https://github.com/gin-gonic/gin) library.
 It's aimed at writing REST based web services that mainly use JSON representations.

-Check out the [Demo Project](https://github.com/cfichtmueller/jug-demo) to see it in action.

 ## Quick Start

 Install dependencies.